alessandrasomma28/BoMoDT/README.md

     ```bash
    cd /path/to/repository/BoMoDT/fiwareenv
    ```
-> Ensure that the following files are present in the fiwareenv directory:
+> Ensure that the following files are present in the fiwareenv directory: docker-compose.yml and .env
-    > docker-compose.yml
-    > .env

 2. Deploy the required containers for Orion-LD, IoT Agent JSON, QuantumLeap, MongoDB, TimescaleDB, and Grafana by running the following command: